GNiruthian/GNiruthian/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on ...My Github Projects
+- 🔭 I’m currently working on ... -> My Github Projects
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning ... -> Java
-- 👯 I’m looking to collaborate on ...Open source
+- 👯 I’m looking to collaborate on ... -> Open source
-- 🤔 I’m looking for help with ...sponsor
+- 🤔 I’m looking for help with ... -> sponsor
-- 💬 Ask me about ...web development
+- 💬 Ask me about ... -> web development
-- 📫 How to reach me: ...Gmail
+- 📫 How to reach me: ... -> Gmail
 - 📧 Gmail -> gniruthian@gmail.com
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: ...  -> He/Him
-- ⚡ Fun fact: ...Cricketer🏏
+- ⚡ Fun fact: ... -> Cricketer🏏

 ## 🚀 Languages and Tools: